EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 priority
    An integer denoting which sectors runs when.
 Lower values imply the sector will run earlier.
-If two sectors share the same priority.
 Later sectors can depend on earlier sectors for the their input.
 If two sectors share the same priority, then their order is not defined.
 Indeed, it should indicate that they can run in parallel.
    For simplicity, the keyword also accepts standard values: